Bernie Grant: Personal life and death

 Grant married three times, living with his third wife in Muswell Hill.
-He was diabetic since his thirties.
+He was diabetic from his thirties.
 He died from a heart attack at Middlesex Hospital on 8 April 2000, aged 56.
 His funeral procession on 18 April passed through Tottenham towards a service at Alexandra Palace, pausing as it passed the Broadwater Farm estate.
 According to The Guardian's report, "An estimated 3,000 people... turned out to salute the black radical.
 There were dancers and singers, a Highland piper and African drums.
 Also present were Home Secretary, Jack Straw, Chris Smith, Culture Secretary, Clare Short, Minister for International Development, and Paul Boateng and Keith Vaz, Britain's most senior BAME ministers."

 Legacy

 Grant's widow, Sharon, was on the shortlist to succeed him as the official Labour candidate for Tottenham, but was beaten by the 27-year-old David Lammy, who won the by-election in June 2000.

 In September 2007, in Tottenham, Haringey Council opened the Bernie Grant Arts Centre in his name.
 On Sunday, 28 October 2012, a blue plaque, organised by the Nubian Jak Community Trust, was unveiled at Tottenham Old Town Hall in tribute to Grant.
 On 5 December 2017, a portrait of Grant was unveiled in Parliament.
 The portrait was commissioned by the Speaker's Advisory Committee on Works of Art.
 Drawn in 180 hours using pencil and charcoal by hyper-realist artist Kelvin Okafor, the portrait joined the Parliamentary Art Collection.

 In March 2019, the Labour Party launched the Bernie Grant Leadership programme, which was created to train and equip BAME Labour members.
-Dawn Butler wrote on the launch that "This national programme is about empowering more Black, Asian, minority ethnic members to take on leadership positions in the Labour Party, develop skills and join a network of talented members and community activists across the country," saying that Grant "campaigned tirelessly for the elimination of racism both in Britain and across the world....
+Dawn Butler wrote on the launch that "This national programme is about empowering more Black, Asian, minority ethnic members to take on leadership positions in the Labour Party, develop skills and join a network of talented members and community activists across the country", saying that Grant "campaigned tirelessly for the elimination of racism both in Britain and across the world. ...
 He was a champion of his community, a dedicated constituency MP and has encouraged a generation of BAME leaders."

 Grant's archive is held at the Bishopsgate Institute.
+Much of Grant's life work and community contributions can be found in articles, newspaper clippings at the archives of the George Padmore Institute, an organisation committed to preserving the cultural contributions of Caribbean, African and Asian descent in Britain and Europe.